 Roark Opens Los Angeles Flagship and Plans Retail Rollout

-Laguna Beach, Calif. headquartered brand Roark has won a bunch of awards from Surf Industry Manufacturers Association, such as 2016 Breakout Brand of the Year.
+Laguna Beach, Calif.-headquartered brand Roark has won a bunch of awards from the Surf Industry Manufacturers Association, such as "2016 Breakout Brand of the Year."

-The travel inspired surf brand is planning to spread the word on its styles with new bricks-and-mortar shops.
-Last month it opened a flagship at 149 S. La Brea Ave. in Los Angeles, which formerly housed a boutique for the Sene label.
+The travel-inspired surf brand is planning to spread the word on its styles with new bricks-and-mortar shops.
+Last month, it opened a flagship at 149 S. La Brea Ave. in Los Angeles, which formerly housed a boutique for the Sene label.
 It’s planning to open a handful of more shops.
-Its website, roark.com, posted help wanted ads for store jobs in Del Mar, Calif. and Berkeley, Calif.
+Its website, roark.com, posted help-wanted ads for store jobs in Del Mar, Calif., and Berkeley, Calif.
 An email requesting comment on retail rollout was not answered by Roark at presstime.